 In addition, merely reaching the 80% LTV threshold based on the original value of the home does not guarantee elimination of PMI either, as the lender will likely require the borrower to obtain an appraisal, and the property may or may not then appraise at a value needed to actually eliminate PMI (i.e., if a house subsequently appraises at a lower valuation).

 Further, whether appreciation can count towards improving a borrower’s LTV depends on their situation as well.
-In most cases, short-term appreciation (e.g., ) will not be allowed to count towards eliminating PMI, and the borrower will need to reach a less-than-80% LTV ratio based on the lesser of the appraised value or original purchase price.
+In most cases, short-term appreciation (e.g., less than two years) will not be allowed to count towards eliminating PMI, and the borrower will need to reach a less-than-80% LTV ratio based on the lesser of the appraised value or original purchase price.

 Note: For simplicity, several illustrations are shown in this post with 0% down.
 However, in practice, most conventional loans require at least 3% down, such as the 3% down (97% LTV ratio) programs now offered by both Fannie Mae and Freddie Mac).